-Breaking News: Three Pedestrians Killed In Melbourne CBD [Updated]
+Three Pedestrians Killed In Melbourne CBD [Breaking]

 — RCH Melbourne (@RCHMelbourne) January 20, 2017

-The Chief Commissioner Graham Ashton confirmed in a press conference that the suspect was shot in the arm by police during the Melbourne CBD incident.
-The 26 year-old man has killed three people as a result of this incident including a man, a woman in her thirties, and a young child.
+Chief Commissioner Graham Ashton confirmed in a press conference that the suspect was shot in the arm by police during the Melbourne CBD incident.
+The 26-year-old man has killed three people as a result of this incident, including a man, a woman in her 30s, and a young child.
 Those killed are not believed to have been related.

 Of the 15 people he reported as injured during the incident, five are in a critical injured.
 One of those is listed as an infant child.

-The police confirm they do a lot about the individual, including the fact he has come to their attention in the past in relation to domestic violence, drug and mental health issues.
+The police confirm they do know a lot about the individual, including the fact he has come to their attention in the past in relation to domestic violence, drug and mental health issues.
 More recently, he was involved in assault incidents.

 .@GrahamAshtonCCP says a man and a woman, in their 30's, and child have been killed.
 MORE https://t.co/p0uUt6Dxbd pic.twitter.com/QJrlPvRidY